-Ho-Ho-No!
-The Dos and Don’ts of Holiday Decorating
+The Dos and Don'ts of Hanging Christmas Lights

 It seems every year holiday light displays become more and more extreme.
 Clark Griswold's light display in Christmas Vacation was once over-the-top funny, but now you’ve probably seen real homes in your neighborhood with even more lights and decorations.
 However, adding lights to your roof, siding and windows can damage your home, leaving behind nasty staple scars and holes.
 It’s time to decorate smart.